sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ## Components

-The Sourcegraph Blog is implemented in Next.js and MDX.
-One strength of this implementation is the ability to incorporate components in Markdown.
+The Sourcegraph Blog is implemented with Next.js with MDX support.
+One strength of this implementation is the ability to incorporate our custom components in Markdown.
 The following components are available for blog posts:

 1. Alert
 2. Blockquote